Section Image

 Hockey games at The Murray Athletic Center,

-The Murray Athletic Center, locally known as “The Domes,” is in veteran and serves as the official athletics center of Elmira College.
-People head to there to watch ice hockey and basketball games.
+The Murray Athletic Center, locally known as “The Domes,” is in Veteran and serves as the official athletics center of Elmira College.
+People head there to watch ice hockey and basketball games.
 Residents also head into Horseheads and Elmira for community events, from holiday parades to the Elmira Street Painting Festival.

 Reducing flooding risk throughout Chemung County